carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 teaching: 15
 exercises: 20
 questions:
-- "How can I use scikit-learn to classify data?"
+- "How can I classify data into known categories?"
 objectives:
-- "Use two different methods to classify data"
+- "Use two different supervised methods to classify data."
-- "Understand the difference between supervised and unsupervised learning"
+- "Learn about the concept of Hyper-parameters."
 - "Learn to validate and ?cross-validate? models"
 keypoints:
-- "Classification requires labelled data (is supervised)" -
+- "Classification requires labelled data (is supervised)"
 ---

 # Classification